 Day trip visitors will not need to book a Budva, Montenegro hotel, but guests who are trying to decide between staying in Budva or Kotor will find there is a range of hotels in Budva – from luxury resorts to simple hostels.
 We recommend searching for hotels on Booking.com.
 Visitors looking for holiday homes will also find numerous choices for Budva, Montenegro AirBnb apartments – check availability!

 There is no airport in Budva, but the Tivat Airport is not too far away.
-The Podgorica and Dubrovnik Airports are also options.
+The Podgorica and Dubrovnik Airports are also regional options.
+Search for the best airfares on flights to Montenegro on SkyScanner.

 For day trippers, there are a few ways to get between Kotor and Budva, Montenegro.